jacob-wigent/cookie-jar/README.md

-# Open Cookies 🍪
+# Cookie Jar 🍪

-**Open Cookies** is a collection of open-source recipes designed to be accessible, adaptable, and delicious.
-This repository is a collaborative space for sharing and improving recipes, ensuring that everyone can enjoy great baking.
+**Cookie Jar** is a collection of cookie recipes designed to be accessible, adaptable, and delicious.
+Using version control for recipes makes it easy to refine and adapt recipes over time to perfect the perfect cookie.

-## 🍪 About

-This repository primarily features a variety of cookie recipes, starting with the classic Chocolate Chunk Cookies.
-The goal is to create a comprehensive and reliable resource for bakers of all skill levels.
-Contributions are welcome, whether you want to add new recipes, tweak existing ones, or fix errors.

 ## 🍪 Recipes